Heuristical and numerical considerations for the carbuncle phenomenon: Influence of two- or three-dimensional issues

 \subsubsection{Shear viscosity and order of the scheme}

 As we have seen in Section~\ref{sec:infl-order-scheme}, higher order has a stabilizing effect on the 1d shock position.
 This raises the question if for second order schemes, the carbuncle correction in HLLEMCC might be relaxed.
 The answer is not obvious since raising the order also lowers the viscosity on the shear waves.
 In Figure~\ref{fig:quirkccord2}, we give a comparison of first order HLLEMCC and several implementations with second order.
 The difference between the versions is in the choice of the parameters.
-For the standard HLLEMCC, the parameter~\(\varepsilon\) in equations~\eqref{eq:119} and~\eqref{eq:120} is chosen as~\(\varepsilon = 0.01\).
-For the \emph{weak} version, it is~\(\varepsilon = 0.005\), for the \emph{weaker} version~\(\varepsilon = 0.00125\), and for the \emph{extra weak} version, we have~\(\varepsilon = 10^{-6}\).
-For the latter, the results are almost indistinguishable from the pure second order HLLEM.
+As mentioned in Section~\pageref{sec:hllemcc}, for the standard HLLEMCC, the parameter~\(\varepsilon\) in equations~\eqref{eq:119} and~\eqref{eq:120} is chosen as~\(\varepsilon = 0.01\).
+Here we also show results for~\(\varepsilon = 0.005\),~\(\varepsilon = 0.00125\), and for~\(\varepsilon = 10^{-6}\).
+For the latter, the results are almost indistinguishable from the pure second order HLLEM\@.
 All in all, the results suggest to leave the parameters unchanged and stay with the same parameters as in the standard version for first order.
 The gain in stability of the 1d shock position and the loss in shear viscosity are just in balance.
 For the steady shock test in Figure~\ref{fig:steadyccord2}, the situation slightly improves.
 But it is still recommended to use HLLEMCC with the set of parameters given in Section~\ref{sec:hllemcc}.